lwcarani/py-wc/README.md

   lines words   bytes
 ```

 And you can even specify directory names to ignore!
-First we call `wc` on a python project, ithout ignoring any file extensions or directories:
+First we call `wc` on a python project, without ignoring any file extensions or directories:

 ```console
 C:\> wc matching-algorithms -l